Lemon Blueberry Muffins

 *Glaze is included in the nutrition label.

-Freezer: To freeze, wrap each muffin in plastic wrap, then place into a zipper-lock freezer bag and into the freezer.
-The muffins will last for up to six months.
+Freezing: To freeze, wrap each muffin in plastic wrap, then place it into a zipper-lock freezer bag.
+They’ll last in the freezer for up to six months!
 To thaw, place the muffins in the fridge overnight.
 You can also thaw one muffin at a time in the microwave.

 Nutrition